stollander33/docs/docs/users/user_guide.md

-Output examples:

-> rapydo: 0.6.7	YOUR_PROJECT: Y	required rapydo: 0.6.7

-You already have the required RAPyDo version.
-Probably you want to upgrade the controller anyway:

-`rapydo install --git RAPYDO_VERSION`

-You can also use the *auto* flag to let RAPyDo understand by itself which version is required :

-`rapydo install --git auto`

-Continue this guide by following step [4. update your submodules](user_guide.md#4a-update-your-submodules)

-If the version requirement is unmet the output will be something like this:
+If the **version requirement is unmet** the output will be something like this:

 > rapydo: 0.6.6	sci: 0.6.6	required rapydo: 0.6.7
 >